circuits/circuits/docs/source/tutorial/index.rst

 Component Channels
 ------------------

-What if we only want one of our dogs to bark ?
-How do we do this without causing the other one to bark as well ?
+What if we only want one of our dogs to bark?
+How do we do this without causing the other one to bark as well?

 Easy!
 Use a separate ``channel`` like so: